Understanding employment regulations in Nova Scotia | CFIB

 Generally, to receive a day off with pay for public holidays, an employee must:

-- have worked his last scheduled shift or day before the holiday and the first scheduled shift or day after the holiday
+- have worked their last scheduled shift or day before the holiday and the first scheduled shift or day after the holiday.

 If your employee qualifies for the public holiday and is given the day off, you must pay a regular day's pay for that holiday.

-For more details on these regulations and information on workers that are not covered by the rules for holiday pay, visit the Department of Labour and Advanced Education's fact sheet on paid public holidays.
+For more details on these regulations and information on workers that are not covered by the rules for holiday pay, visit the fact sheet on paid public holidays.